 Tips for Your First Day

 Take a lesson!
 Like anything, you'll improve the most when you receive some guidance.
 The best way to become a good skier or snowboarder is to take a lesson from one of our qualified instructors.
 You'll safely learn more in a 1 hour lesson than you will all day on your own.
-Click here for information on our learn to turn package.

 For updates on COVID-19 related policies from Cascade Mountain click here